Before getting started

-People: Despite the (bad) reputation that Russian people may have and the language barrier (most people only speak Russian), it happens something similar to what you can experience in China: many Russian people never had the opportunity to meet foreigners.
-Thus they are quite curious and you will have plenty of opportunities to chat, share some drinks or just play cards with locals.
+People: Despite the (bad) reputation that Russian people may have and the language barrier (most people only speak Russian), something similar to what you can experience in China happens: many Russian people have never had the opportunity to meet foreigners.
+Therefore, they are quite curious and you will have plenty of opportunities to chat, share some drinks or just play cards with locals.
 It’s quite an experience!

-Time zones: The Transsiberian crosses eight time zones.
-It may seem silly but going across so many time zones by land was pretty interesting on itself.
+Time zones: The Trans-Siberian crosses eight time zones.
+It may seem silly but going across so many time zones by land was pretty interesting in itself.

 Where to buy tickets for the Trans-Siberian

-The Transiberian tickets can be purchased online on the Russian Railways’ official website.
+Trans-Siberian tickets can be purchased online on the Russian Railway’s official website.
 The problem is that you have to register first.
-Moreover the instructions are only in Russian language.
-With a bit of patience, you can use Google Translator or follow these instructions.
-However there are other two problems: you won’t be able to purchase international tickets (for instance from Irkutz to Ulan Bator)nor to purchase tickets more than 45 days in advance.
+Moreover, the instructions are only in Russian.
+With a bit of patience, you can use Google Translate or follow these instructions.
+However, there are two other problems: you won’t be able to purchase international tickets (for instance from Irkutz to Ulan Bator) or purchase tickets more than 45 days in advance.

 At train stations